deejaygraham/deejaygraham.github.io/_posts/2014-02-12-transparently-extending-the-msbuild-process.markdown

 where $(MSBuildToolsPath) usually resolves to somewhere like C:\Windows\Microsoft.NET\Framework\v4.0.30128.
 Obviously, if you have a lot of projects this might not be all that appealing.

+## Import Condition

+Adding the condition means that the import won't fail if the file does not exist.
+This allows for build steps that only get executed on, say, official build machines and ignored on developer machines.

 ## Sneakier Import

 If you don't want to modify each project, there are two other folders that MsBuild